aganesh0988/Dockerfiles-deep-dive/README.md

 docker network ls
 ```

-You want to get back to a state that has only the following.
+Your goal is to get back to this state:

 * No containers
 * No volumes
 * Three networks (the defaults of `bridge`, `host` and `none`)

 Clean up as needed with a combination of `stop` and `prune` commands.